biojava/biojava.github.io/_wiki/Current_events.md

 New Features:

-`- We moved our development to Github.`
+- We moved our development to Github.
-`- many bug fixes and minor improvements`
+- many bug fixes and minor improvements

 BioJava moves to Github
 -----------------------